ValentinaSimic/PMFStackOverflow/README.md

 # PMForum - forum-app
-> Realization of a well-known StackOverflow forum at the local faculty level.
+> Realization of a well-known Stack Overflow forum at the local faculty level.

 ## Table of contents
 * [General info](#general-info)